vibbits/snpeffect/README.md

 The file FoldXreport_SequenceDetail.tab contains for each variant as many rows as there are polypeptide chains affected by the mutation.
 The FoldX mutation instruction is lacking and you have instead :
-- the amino acid (1 col)
-- the label of the polypeptide chain and the position of the amino acid in this chain (2 cols)
 - the output of the FoldX SequenceDetail command, which describes the environment of the amino acid (33 cols)
+- the pLDDT score from AlphaFold structures (1 col)

 The file FoldXreport_AnalyseComplex.tab contains for those proteins for which the mutation can affect the interaction between chains (not useful for AlphaFold models):